Deadliest Car Models in North Carolina

 Before you sign on the dotted line, it is important to know which makes and models have a pattern of driver/passenger fatality in a collision, especially in the Raleigh-Durham-Chapel Hill Research Triangle area.
 The car’s aesthetic and the latest electronics aren’t worth much if the car itself can’t save your and your passengers’ lives.

 According to a study conducted by iSeeCars, an independent automotive research firm, occupant fatalities from collisions occurs at a higher rate in some vehicles than others.
-In the Raleigh-Durham-Chapel Hill Triangle, the top 5 cars with the highest occupant fatality rates are as follows:
+The study highlighted the following cars as having the most frequent occupant fatalities in several of North Carolina’s largest metro areas:

 The Deadliest Cars in America